dhelonious/BuildSystemTerminal/README.md

 Run Sublime Text 3 builds in a native terminal instead of the console.

+You may already know packages like [SublimeREPL](https://github.com/wuub/SublimeREPL) and [Terminus](https://github.com/randy3k/Terminus), which provide integrated-terminal solutions for Sublime Text 3.
+You can also use such emulated terminals for execution of commands in build systems.
+In contrast to these packages, however, the focus of this package is to execute commands in a real terminal.
+In addition, the output of the terminal is processed by Sublime Text 3 to allow for in-line error highlighting.

+## Quickstart

-Simply choose the `"terminal_exec"` target in any build system.
+After installation, simply choose the `"terminal_exec"` target in any build system.
 The command will run in a terminal window which is either:
 * `xterm` (Unix)
 * `cmd` (Windows)